 For each cancer survivor, our team develops a personalized treatment summary and survivorship care plan.
 We use Passport for Care, a national pediatric cancer survivor information portal, to access updated national guidelines.
 After the initial visit, patients receive access to Passport for Care and information about long-term side effects of the cancer therapy related to his or her cancer.

-Our team follows survivors throughout adulthood and checks in once a year for continued surveillance of late effects.
-Each survivor has access to therapy, education and support, and can connect with his or her primary oncology team who will be updated on any acute issues.
+Our team follows survivors throughout adulthood and checks in once a year for continued surveillance of late effects and to help survivors lead healthy and happy lives.
+Each survivor has access to services, receives education and support, and we can connect with his or her primary oncology team for any acute issues.

 To schedule an appointment, please call 813-631-5001 or ask your oncologist for a referral.